kasper-piskorski/docs/pages/documentation/5-migration/SQL-migration.md

        -pass             password for SQL database
        -database         URL to SQL database
-       -graph            graph name (or defaults to the default keyspace) -engine           MindmapsDB engine URL, default localhost
+       -graph            graph name (or defaults to the default keyspace) -engine           Grakn engine URL, default localhost
 ```

-One of the most common use cases of the migration component will be to move data from an RDBMS into a MindmapsDB graph.
-MindmapsDB relies on the JDBC API to connect to any RDBMS that uses the SQL language.
-The example that follows is written in MySQL, but SQL -> MindmapsDB migration will work with any database it can connect to using a JDBC driver.
+One of the most common use cases of the migration component will be to move data from an RDBMS into a Grakn graph.
+Grakn relies on the JDBC API to connect to any RDBMS that uses the SQL language.
+The example that follows is written in MySQL, but SQL -> Grakn migration will work with any database it can connect to using a JDBC driver.
 This has been tested on MySQL, Oracle and PostgresQL.

 ### SQL Schema Migration